a-manalo/AD-Task-1/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->

-Description of the project in details.
+This project is a simple website with 2 pages using the languages, HTML, CSS, Javascript, and PHP.
+It has a Home Page that welcomes the user and a Motivational Quotes Page showing the quotes for each day of the week.

 ### Key Components

 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->

-• Home Page
+- Home Page
-• Motivational Quotes Page:
+- Motivational Quotes Page:
-  - Fundamentals of Programming:
+  - Basics of Programming (Declarations, Conditional, Looping)
-    Variable Declarations
-    Conditional Statements
-    Looping Statements

 ### Technology